How to Buy Used Dress Shirts

 Check Thrift Shop Dress Shirts Carefully for Wear and Missing Buttons

-I would recommend passing over dress shirts that appear to be faded or near the end of their lifespan.
+I recommend passing over dress shirts that appear to be faded or near the end of their lifespan.
 If the shirt is dirty, it can be laundered to look like new (especially if it is pure cotton).
 Check out my laundering tips in the article “How To Iron A Cotton Shirt.”
 However, it is best to avoid shirts that are stained.
 It may be impossible to remove stains that have had time to set in a dress shirt.